avast/retdec/README.md

 ## Installation and Use

-Currently, we support only Windows and Linux.
+Currently, we support only Windows (7 or later) and Linux.

 ### Windows